The Internet made working remotely really easy. 70% of the global workforce works remotely at least once a week, IWG finds.

 On the other hand, there are people like Marissa Mayer with her remote work ban on Yahoo.
 Is she overreacting or was her decision right?
 Most importantly, can remote work be the future of customer service?

 Having your customer service team on-site is the default option that many companies go with.
 Here are the benefits of having it this way.

-Onboarding new members of the team is really easy when your department is situated in the office building.
+Onboarding new members of the team are really easy when your department is situated in the office building.
 It goes beyond simply giving documentation to employees.

-If the veterans of the service and team leads work feet away from newcomers, it’s easy to help each other out.
+If the veterans of the service and team lead work feet away from newcomers, it’s easy to help each other out.

 Do your team leads prefer to have close contact with the team?
 Having all the members in one physical location makes it easy to manage them.

 Team leaders can point out mistakes and praise employees immediately.